daronphang/coding_resources/dev-ops/docker/images/dockerfile-commands.md

 Need to create .dockerignore file also.

+For WORKDIR, can set as absolute (/path/to/workdir) or relative path (relative/path).

 ```
 FROM          Sets base/parent image (must start with FROM)
 COPY          Copies files from <src> to path <dest> of container, can be file or folder name